 How to use external data connections in Excel?
 Today’s tutorial is all about data import (SQL, CSV, and XML) and the managing of data sources.
 Stay with us!

-It is not surprising that we almost never store databases and a large amount of raw data in Excel worksheets.
+It is not surprising that we rarely store databases and a large amount of raw data in Excel worksheets.
 The main reason for this is that Excel was not made for this.

-Use external data connections if you want to build an Excel Dashboard, and you have to work with a huge amount of data.
+Use external data connections to build a dashboard, and you have to work with a considerable amount of data.
 We think that the subject is so important.
 So, we provide a whole separate article about it.

 The most common External Data Connections

 How can we import data using various external data connections into Excel?